Find out why your DIY billing stack is costing you revenue and what to do about it.

 "Product" means the Supplier's software product(s) and/or digital content agreed to be resold and distributed, and any subsequent updates and upgrades thereto and includes any associated integration or implementation costs and / or service fees;

-“Sales Tax” means any indirect tax chargeable on the Product globally, including but not limited to VAT, GST, Sales Tax and Sales & Use Tax;
+"Sales Tax" means any tax or levy chargeable or withheld on the Transaction globally, including but not limited to VAT, GST, Sales Tax and Sales & Use Tax, Digital Service Tax or Levy, and Corporate Withholding Taxes;

 "Supplier Account" means the account you will set up on the Paddle platform in order to be able to use the Services;